Vincent Price (AP Photo)

 Take the Kings and Queens of Horror Quiz ... if you dare ...

-Price was born in St. Louis and studied at Yale University and the University of London.
-The theater bug bit when he was studying in England.
+Price was born in St. Louis and studied at Yale and the University of London, where he was bit by the theater bug.
 He went on to have an incredible acting career in every medium in existence at the time.
 He voiced Simon Templar in The Saint on radio.
 He appeared on stage in London and on Broadway.
 His television career included a stint as a villain on Batman.
-He hosted the PBS show Mystery! throughout the 1980s and made guest appearances on The Brady Bunch, Get Smart, and The Man from U.N.C.L.E.
+He hosted the PBS show Mystery! throughout the 1980s and made guest appearances on The Brady Bunch, Get Smart and The Man from U.N.C.L.E.
 He even did a voiceover on the Scooby-Doo cartoon.

 And, of course, there was Price's legendary film career.
 He appeared in more than 90 movies.
 His collaborations with Roger Corman –– The Pit and the Pendulum and Masque of Red Death –– were low-budget but highly profitable.
 His other well-known horror films include The Fly and House of Wax.
 One of his last movies was Tim Burton's Edward Scissorhands, starring Johnny Depp, in 1990.